 Exposures: Parental licensing to independent mobility of adolescents was asked by whether they were allowed to cross main road, travel to and from school alone, travelling in bus and activities alone on the weekend.
 The responses were either yes or no.

+Other covariates:

-Data sources/measurements: All the information was asked from adolescents in a written questionnaire.
-The study questionnaire for school adolescents was available in Urdu and English.
-The questionnaires had multiple choice questions.
-We piloted the study questionnaires to assess their effectiveness, acceptability, and clarity for study participants, and modifications were made accordingly before launching the main data collection process.
-For data collection, research assistants were trained about administering the questionnaires.
-Each question in the data collection tool was explained to students by research assistants to ensure clarity in comprehension.
-The questionnaires took approximately 25 minutes to be filled by a class of students.
+Data sources/measurements: The study questionnaire had multiple choice questions and was available in Urdu and English.
+We piloted the questionnaires to assess their effectiveness, acceptability, and clarity for study participants, and modifications were made accordingly before launching the main data collection process.
+For data collection, research assistants were trained in administering the questionnaires.
+The research assistants explained each question in the questionnaire to students to ensure clarity in comprehension.
+The questionnaire took approximately 25 minutes to be filled by a class of students.

 Study size: The sample size for the original study was 1,270 school students with the assumption at least 50% students may be active commuters in the study population with 95% confidence level and a bound-on error of ± 5%.
 Since there was no past information on adolescents’ school mobility patterns in Pakistan.
 The sample size required after multiplying with design effect of 3 and inflating the sample size by 10% to account for non-responders was approximately n=1267.
 The size of each class in schools is 15-30 students so list of around 100 schools was randomly generated with 40% public and 60% private schools to get sample of 1264 school adolescents.
 This percentage share of public versus private schools depicts the enrollment of children in urban areas in Pakistan (8).There were numbers of classrooms/sections in school for our desired Grades 6-8.
 We attempted to have equal representation of grades overall in total sample of schools, so the research team used to inform which grade they want to survey.